I’m Raphaël Savelli. I live in Los Angeles, where I lead ocean research projects by day—and obsess over bad movies by night.

 I grew up in rural France, where my love for nature began in the woods and my love for sci-fi began in front of my grandma’s flickering TV screen.
 I carry both with me: curiosity about the natural world, and a sense of humor about the human one.

-If you like data, carbon cycles, and movies where someone definitely yells “We’ve lost control of the experiment!” —we’ll get along great.
+If you like the carbon cycle, climate solutions, and movies where someone definitely yells “We’ve lost control of the experiment!” —we’ll get along great.